Applying for an SBA Loan

 And finally, make sure all the required parties attend the closing, including co-borrowers and guarantors.
 Again, your loan closing officer will outline this for you well in advance.

 This might seem like a lot of effort, and sometimes it can be, but it's the banker's job to get you through the process as smoothly as possible.
-And with Wells Fargo on your side, you can be sure your banker's have the SBA expertise to ensure a positive loan experience.

 Thanks for visiting the Wells Fargo Works for Small Business site.
 Be sure to check out our video entitled, "Expand your opportunities: Get to know the SBA loan programs."
 You can also view other videos on how to build a strong credit profile and apply for credit.